ppedemon/Bluejelly/README.md

 I tried using sbt and Maven, but I was not satisfied with the results:

 * Due to unknown (for me!) class loader issues, sbt failed to execute the Bluejelly runtime test suite.
-Namely, calls to `ClassLoader.loadSystemClass` made by ObjectWeb `ClassReader` class were failing.
+Namely, calls to `ClassLoader.getSystemClassLoader().loadClass()` made by ObjectWeb `ClassReader` class were failing.
 In addition, I found sbt rather slow.
 * Maven was my next option.
-Unlike sbt it worked, but the scala compiler plugin is _horribly_ slow (taking +30 secs to compile the Assembler).
-Conversely, Eclipse compiles Scala code in a background process (mostly) in a Breeze.
+Unlike sbt it worked, but the scala compiler plugin is _horribly_ slow (taking +30 secs to compile the whole Assembler).
+Conversely, Eclipse compiles Scala code in a background process (mostly) in a breeze.
-* I tried to use ny Maven project structure from Eclipse using m2e and m2eclipse-scala, but without success (m2eclipse-scala just did not work).
+* I tried to use my Maven project structure in Eclipse using m2e and m2eclipse-scala, but without success (m2eclipse-scala just did not work).
 IntelliJ-IDEA worked fine on the Maven project structure, but I did not like it --guess I am too used to Eclipse :(

 The downside of using Eclipse is that I loose the notion of repository.
 Hence, the Bluejelly.Libs project providing the libraries used by the Runtime and the Assembler.